 It gets better.
 Like I said, prisoners could come and go when they wanted to.
 They are fitted with an ankle tracker and are allowed to do almost anything they want (per him).
 With an approved petition, they can get a job in town, study at the university or help the community in some other way.
 They only are not allowed to go to parties and clubs or engage in any harmful activities, drinking, etc. And they have to be at the prison every night to sleep.
 At least for the first year, after which they can even petition to rent an apartment in town.

 I asked him how long his sentence was and he said three years.
 He had been in the prison already for a year, so I said he had two years to go.
 Nope.
-In Finland, first time offenders only serve half their sentence before they are released.
+In Finland, first-time offenders only serve half their sentence before they are released.

 To all intents and purposes, he was living the life.
 But that’s the point.
 Finnish prisons have a program to transition prisoners back into society.
 With only 3200 prisoners in the entire country, they must be doing something right!
 I can’t help but compare them to the United States, which has nearly 25% of the entire incarcerated population on the planet.
-Most free nation?
+The freest nation?
 Really?
 To make that clear, 3200 prisoners out of Finland’s population of 5.4 million is 0.06% (6 per 1000).
-In the USA, 2.5 million prisoners out of a population of 319 million is 0.8% (80 per 1000), thirteen times greater!
+In the USA, 2.5 million prisoners out of a population of 319 million are 0.8% (80 per 1000), thirteen times greater!

 After publishing this post, I received a letter back from the prisoner!
 It validates most of the information, and corrects the datum I was uncertain about.
 Here’s his letter to me (edited to remove typos and personal details):